jeffrafter/jeffrafter.github.io/content/blog/working-with-github-actions/index.md

   main: './debug.js'
 ```

 We've defined a new input called `amazing-creature`.
-When the action is executed the name will be will be converted to`INPUT_AMAZING-CREATURE` and the value will be passed in via the process environment.[^env] Let's use it.
+When the action is executed the name will be will be converted to`INPUT_AMAZING-CREATURE` and the value will be passed in via the process environment.
+Environment variable names normally wouldn't have `-` in them as we see in `INPUT_AMAZING-CREATURE`.
+Because of the `-` we need to access the values as strings.
+The key names in [YAML syntax](https://yaml.org/spec/1.2/spec.html#id2764044) can vary wildly but only spaces are replaced with underscores.
+You could access the values directly `process.env['INPUT_AMAZING-CREATURE']` but using `getInput` as we have done is more future-proof.
+Let's use it.
 Change `.github/actions/debug-action/debug.ts`:

 ```ts
 import * as core from '@actions/core'